-Roger Dunaway enters his ninth season as the Assistant Athletic Director for Athletics Communications at Tulane University, and the 2014-15 campaign marks his 18th year in the media relations field.
+Roger Dunaway enters his 10th season as the Assistant Athletic Director for Athletics Communications at Tulane University, and the 2015-16 campaign marks his 19th year in the media relations field.
 He was appointed to his current position on July 28, 2006.

-Dunaway oversees and manages all aspects of the Tulane Athletics Communication office, including finances, technology, two athletics websites, the Green Wave's social media platforms, four full-time assistants, one graduate assistant and several student workers.
+Dunaway oversees and manages all aspects of the Tulane Athletics Communication office, including finances, technology, the official Tulane Athletics website, the Green Wave's social media platforms, four full-time assistants, and several student workers.
 He also serves as the point man for the promotion of Tulane's 16 collegiate sports programs through local, state and national media.

 Dunaway works directly with the Tulane football and women's golf programs, and was the contact for the Green Wave men's basketball team from 2006-09 and the women's tennis team from 2011-2014.